Encoder-Only Image Registration: Experiments Results

 \subsection{Datasets}

-The datasets span both CT and MRI modalities, with inter-subject and intra-subject settings, as well as unsupervised and semi-supervised configurations that include segmentation masks.
-In summary, we use the semi-supervised Abdomen CT dataset for inter-subject registration \cite{xu2016evaluation}, the semi-supervised OASIS dataset \cite{marcus2007open}, the unsupervised large-scale LUMIR dataset \cite{dufumier2022openbhb,taha2023magnetic,marcus2007open} for inter-subject brain MR image registration, the ACDC dataset \cite{bernard2018deep} for cardiac image registration, and the HippocampusMR \cite{simpson2019large} for Hippocampus MR image registration.
+The datasets span both computed tomography (CT) and magnetic resonance imaging (MRI) modalities, with inter-subject and intra-subject settings, as well as unsupervised and semi-supervised configurations that include segmentation masks.
+In summary, we use the semi-supervised Abdomen CT dataset for inter-subject registration \cite{xu2016evaluation}, the semi-supervised OASIS dataset \cite{marcus2007open}, the unsupervised large-scale LUMIR dataset \cite{dufumier2022openbhb,taha2023magnetic,marcus2007open} for inter-subject brain MR image registration, the ACDC dataset \cite{bernard2018deep} for cardiac image registration, the HippocampusMR \cite{simpson2019large} for Hippocampus MR image registration, and the RGB-IR dataset \cite{tang2022piafusion} for multi-modality 2D natural image registration.